mohadesehazari98/Quantum_Switch/README.md

 # Quantum_Switch
-The updated codes related to the Quantum Switches with GKP-qubits
+The updated codes related to the Quantum Switches with GKP-qubits paper We used the codes of [], in this repository only the updated codes are shared